According to Google, 97 percent of consumers search online for services and products…

 First impressions are everything.
 Do not allow potential customers to assume things about your business because your website is poorly designed.

-Blowing your web design budget with an expensive agency that is known for working with big brands is often not the smartest step for a small business…
+Blowing you whole web design budget with an overpriced agency is often not the best idea…

-While they may do an excellent job, they are also unlikely to give a small business the personalised attention and direct communication with a designer it needs.
+While they may do an excellent job, they are also unlikely to give a business the personalised attention and direct communication with a designer it needs.
+And leave little budget left marketing and ongoing website maintenance that is needed to create a successful website and keep it running smoothly.

-Of course, going with the cheapest alternative is rarely any better…
+Of course, going with the cheapest alternative is not any better…

 Do your research before choosing a website designer to make sure you receive the best possible website.

 Now it is your turn.
-What are some small business website design mistakes that drive you up the wall?
+What are some website design mistakes that drive you up the wall?

 Leave your thoughts in the comments below or get your complementary web design discovery call now.